UUDigitalHumanitieslab/sasta/README.md

 Consult the [user documentation][user-docs] for all information on using the application, input formats, and output formats.

 Self-hosting is an option, though support by the Research Software Lab is not provided.
-See TODO: hosting instructions for running your own copy of the application.

 ## Development
 The [documentation directory](./docs/) contains documentation for developers.
 This includes [running the application through Docker](./docs/local-installation%20(Docker).md).